 Ajit Pai has proven in the past that he can be profoundly bad at telling a joke.
 On Thursday, he told one bomb after another at a gathering in Washington, DC.

-Comedy is all about timing, they say, and Pai thought now was a great time to joke about his decision to repeal pro-consumer regulations to the benefit of telecom giants operating in wide swaths of the country as near-monopolies.
+Comedy is all about timing and Pai thought now was a great time to joke about his decision to repeal pro-consumer regulations to the benefit of telecom giants operating in wide swaths of the country as near-monopolies.